A.C. Martin Partners

 A.C.
-Martin Partners has left a significant mark on southern California, with civic projects like Los Angeles City Hall and the Ventura County Courthouse, and commercial builds, such as City National Plaza, Citigroup Plaza, and the Million Dollar Theater.
+Martin Partners has left a significant mark on southern California, with civic projects like the Los Angeles City Hall and the Ventura County Courthouse; and commercial builds, such as City National Plaza, Citigroup Plaza, and the Million Dollar Theater.
 A.C.
-Martin Partners also designed such L.A. cultural institutions as St. Vincent’s Catholic Church.
+Martin Partners has also designed known L.A. cultural institutions, such as the St. Vincent’s Catholic Church.

-Albert C. Martin, Sr. established his firm in Los Angeles in 1906.
-Since the company’s beginning, L.A.’s population has grown from 100K to 13M, and A.C.
+The firm’s beginnings trace back to 1906 when Albert C. Martin established his practice in Los Angeles.
+Since the company’s beginning, L.A.’s population has grown from $100K to $13M, and A.C.
 Martin Partners has evolved with the city’s changing needs for infrastructure, housing, and commerce.
 The firm now thrives under Christopher C. Martin, FAIA, the third-generation CEO and Chairman.
-The firm’s contract for Phase 2 of the 1120 South Grand Avenue, South Park development was an ENR California Top Start, with a value of $375M.
+The firm’s contract for Phase 2 of 1120 South Grand Avenue, South Park development was an ENR California Top Start, with a value of $375M.

 M. Arthur Gensler Jr., FAIA, FIIDA, RIBA, and Douglas C. Gensler, AIA, NCARB